TZ255/shemdoe-music-portfolio/src/content/blog/komasava.md

 ---
-title: "MAJI MAJI by Shemdoe"
+title: "NITASEMA by Shemdoe"
-description: "Nitampata Wapi - is a heartfelt song by Shemdoe about searching for the perfect woman after losing someone special."
+description: "NITASEMA - is a heartfelt song by Shemdoe about searching for the perfect woman after losing someone special."
 pubDate: "Sep 10 2022"
-heroImage: "/nitampata.jpg"
+heroImage: "/covers/cv2.jpg"
-tags: ["dance"]
+tags: ["dance", "love", "rnb"]
 ---

 <div